 Endowment unit pricing policy

 Endowment units are priced on a monthly basis.
 The effective price for units purchased is based on the unit value calculated at the end of the month in which funds are received.
-Funds received and pending investment in the Endowment pool will not receive any interest or rate of return until units are purchased.
+Funds received and pending investment in the endowment pool will not receive any interest or rate of return until units are purchased.

 Spending rule for endowed funds

-The University's spending rule has to balance two competing goals: the need to fund the operating budget at a rate that is stable and predictable year after year, and the obligation to protect the value of endowment assets against inflation.
-Yale combines a long-term spending rate of 5.25 percent of the total endowment value with a smoothing rule that adjusts spending gradually in accordance with changes in the endowment market value.
+The university’s spending rule has to balance two competing goals: the need to fund the operating budget at a rate that is stable and predictable year after year, and the obligation to protect the value of endowment assets against inflation.
+Yale combines a long-term spending target rate of 5.25 percent of the total endowment value with a smoothing rule that adjusts spending gradually in accordance with changes in the endowment market value.
 In years in which the endowment is appreciating rapidly, the actual spending rate remains lower than the target rate.
 For the same reason, in a declining market, the actual spending rate can be higher than the target rate while the smoothing formula cushions the reductions in the amounts available to the operating budget.
 In January 2008, Yale announced that in the future, its endowment formula will be modified to place a floor of 4.5 percent on the expected payout rate and a ceiling of 6 percent.

-Administrative charge on endowed funds
+Administrative charge on endowment fund income

 Stewardship of endowed funds

-Donors who establish endowed funds receive periodic financial updates on the value of their funds and may also receive periodic reports from the University related to the individuals and activities which benefit from these generous gifts.
+Donors who establish endowed funds receive periodic financial updates on the value of their funds and may also receive periodic reports from the university related to the individuals and activities which benefit from these generous gifts.
 For example, letters are sent annually to donors describing the background and accomplishments of students awarded scholarships from a particular fund.
-Individuals endowing professorships are notified of the appointment of each new Chair and provided with periodic updates of the Professor's academic achievements and research.
+Individuals endowing professorships are notified of the appointment of each new chair and provided with periodic updates of the professor’s academic achievements and research.